-- 5% of the cases are due to inherited familial forms of PD (due to genetic mutations) that tend to have an earlier onset of symptoms (before age 45) and a longer course of illness.
+- 5% of the cases are inherited (familial forms of Parkinson’s Disease due to genetic mutations) that tend to have an earlier onset of symptoms (typically before age 45-50) and a longer course of illness.
 PD due to genetic factors is known as Hereditary Parkinsonism

 - Secondary Parkinson’s Disease can however result from vascular diseases, AIDS, and other infections

 - In some patients, toxins (such as copper, iron, lead, manganese, cyanide, methanol, and carbon monoxide) and certain medications (such as antipsychotics, antiseizure, and anti-nausea) may be the cause of Parkinson-like symptoms